duniter/cesium/README.md

   gulp & ionic serve
 ```

- - To build on another environment :
+ - To build on another environment:
    - Add your environment config into `app/config.json`
    - Run compitaltion using option `--env`:
 ```